-- Contact the subject of the investigation about any matters related to the investigation; - Enter into or attempt to negotiate any settlement or agreement regarding the incident; or - Accept any monetary or other thing of valuable consideration offered by the subject of the investigation in connection with the incident.
+- Contact the subject of the investigation about any matters related to the investigation; - Enter into or attempt to negotiate any settlement or agreement regarding the incident; - Accept any monetary or other thing of valuable consideration offered by the subject of the investigation in connection with the incident.

 The Contractor shall promptly provide the results of its preliminary investigation to the OMPP PI Section or to another agency designated by the OMPP PI Section.

 The Contractor shall cooperate fully in any further investigation or prosecution by any duly authorized government agency, whether administrative, civil, or criminal.
 Such cooperation shall include providing, upon request, information, access to records, and access to interview Contractor employees and consultants, including but not limited to those with expertise in the administration of the program and/or in medical or pharmaceutical questions or in any matter related to an investigation.

-The Contractor shall suspend all payments to a provider after OMPP determines that there is a credible allegation of fraud and has provided the Contractor with a written notice of a payment suspension program integrity related audit/investigation activity along with identification of the approximate range of dollars involved, and the final overpayment identified; and a quarterly report identifying provider payment suspensions the Contractor has implemented, and providers that the Contractor has placed onto prepayment review.
+The Contractor shall suspend all payments to a provider after OMPP determines that there is a credible allegation of fraud and has provided the Contractor with a written notice of a payment suspension

+On a routine State approved basis, the Contractor shall submit to OMPP reports on identified program-integrity activities.
+These include, a monthly report identifying current program integrity related audit/investigation activity along with identification of the approximate range of dollars involved, and the final overpayment identified; and a quarterly report identifying provider payment suspensions the Contractor has implemented, and providers that the Contractor has placed onto prepayment review.
 The Contractor shall also submit additional reports as directed by the OMPP PI Section.
 The OMPP PI Section shall review and approve, approve with modifications, or reject reports and specify the grounds for rejection.